AviatrixSystems/Docs/HowTos/FAQ.rst

 offers a superior solution.
 Geo VPN enables a VPN user to connect to a nearest VPC that hosts Aviatrix VPN gateway.

-To enable Geo VPN, go to VPC/VNet -> VPN Access -> Geo VPN.
+To enable Geo VPN, go to OpenVPN -> GEO VPN.

+Also check out `this link for help. <http://docs.aviatrix.com/HowTos/GeoVPN.html>`_

 **Q5: How do I add a VPN user?**

 After at least one gateway is created, you can add VPN users.

-Click VPCs -> VPN Access -> Users -> Add to add a VPN user.
+Click OpenVPN -> VPN Users -> +Add New.

 When a user is added, an email is sent to the user with instructions on how to download client software and connect to VPN server.